Scholarships

 1. John Dennis Scholarship

 Criteria: Students must be seniors who intend to pursue a criminal justice career and attend a Missouri college or university.
 Senior must have a 2.0 GPA, show financial need, and write a paragraph detailing his/her goals ten years after high school graduation.
-Students interested in applying may contact the Missouri Sheriffs’ Association, 229 Madison St., Jefferson City MO 65101
+Students interested in applying may contact the Missouri Sheriffs’ Association, 229 Madison St., Jefferson City, MO 65101.
+For more information, go to http://mosheriffs.com/scholarship

 Deadline: January